MoodReads vs StoryGraph

 Can StoryGraph filter by romance tropes?

 StoryGraph has mood and pace tags, which are helpful for general vibes.
-But it can't filter by enemies-to-lovers, forced proximity, morally gray love interest, or any of the tropes romantasy readers actually search by.
-MoodReads has 80+ tropes with stacking, so you can find books that are both enemies-to-lovers AND forced proximity.
+But it can't filter by enemies-to-lovers, forced proximity, morally gray love interest, or any of the tropes romantasy readers search by when they're trying to pick the next book.
+MoodReads has 80+ tropes with stacking, and Premium lets you run those filters against your own imported TBR too.

 Does StoryGraph have content warnings?